ellievoir/ellievoir.github.io/README.md

 # Ellie Mullinax

 ## Education
-B.A.
-Management Information Systems, University of Georgia <br>
+- B.A.
+Management Information Systems, University of Georgia
-A.A.
+- A.A.
 Business Administration, Georgia Highlands College